XHMY/LLM-RankFusion/README.md

 ## Cache Preference Queries for Future Runs

-We will first run a `allpair` comparison to cache all preference queries.
+We will first run an `allpair` comparison to cache all preference queries.
 Because this process can use be fully parallelized, we can use `accelerate` and batch inference to speed up the process.
 After we get the cache, we can use it for future ranking experiments.

-The following commands run on machine with 4 x Tesla V100-SXM3-32GB GPUs:
+The following commands run on a machine with 4 x Tesla V100-SXM3-32GB GPUs:

 ```bash
 model=meta-llama/Meta-Llama-3-8B-Instruct